 - Manual Distractions, such as taking your hands off the wheel; and

 - Cognitive Distractions, such as taking your mind off of driving.
 (CDC)

 Sending a text message, or otherwise using a cellphone while driving causes all of the main types of distractions recognized by the CDC.

-In 2013, 424,000 people were injured in motor vehicle accidents caused by distracted driving, according to the CDC.
-This number is up by almost 10% over 2011.
+In 2015, 391,000 people were injured due to distracted driving (NHTSA).
+And 14% of fatal crashes involve cell phones.
+(III) This number is up by almost 10% over 2011.
 Distracted drivers caused nearly 1 in 5 car crashes in which someone was injured in 2013, according to the CDC.

 (a) As used in this Section: